sjpierce/SANETPA/README.md

-This package (Pierce, 2025) is a research compendium (Marwick et al., 2018) for a study examining attrition from a sexual assault nurse examiner (SANE) training program.
+This package (Pierce, 2025) is a research compendium (Marwick et al., 2018) for a study examining attrition from a sexual assault nurse examiner (SANE) training program (Campbell et al., 2025).
 The research team is led by Dr. Katherine Dontje (PI) and Dr. Rebecca Campbell (Co-I) at Michigan State University and was supported by a grant (Dontje & Campbell, 07/01/2021–06/30/2025).
-The training program had two major components: didactic training (DT) followed by a clinical skills workshop (CSW).
+The training program had two major
+components: didactic training (DT) followed by a clinical skills workshop (CSW).

 The study addresses the following research questions: